conmylo/conmylo/README.md

 ## Hey! 👋

-I'm Konstantinos, an undergraduate student @ ece.auth from Thessaloniki, Greece.
+I'm Konstantinos.
 Welcome to my GitHub profile! 😊

+I am currently pursuing an MSc in Law and Informatics @ University of Macedonia, Thessaloniki, Greece.

 ### 🛠️ Skills